Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Introduction

 \section{Introduction}

-Major tech companies such as Apple and Meta are rapidly advancing Mixed Reality Head-Mounted Display (MRHMD) technology: Apple’s Vision Pro \footnote{\url{http://www.apple.com/newsroom/2023/06/introducing-apple-vision-pro/}, visited on October 25, 2024} offers video see-through mixed reality in a headset form-factor, while Meta’s Orion \footnote{\url{https://about.fb.com/news/2024/09/introducing-orion-our-first-true-augmented-reality-glasses/}, visited on October 25, 2024} boasts optical see-through capabilities in an eyeglass form.
-Meta CEO Mark Zuckerberg has even predicted that “smart glasses will replace phones by 2030” \footnote{\url{https://www.forbes.com/sites/davidbirch/2024/10/16/mark-zuckerberg-and-why-smart-glasses-will-replace-mobile-phones}, visited on October 25, 2024}.
-Some scholars forecast that augmented reality may become virtually indistinguishable from physical reality~\cite{nijholt2023,laato2021,rauschnabel2021}, underscoring the importance of understanding user experiences and social dynamics surrounding these emerging devices.
-As Itoh et al.~\cite{Itoh2021Indistinguishable} demonstrate, passthrough technologies — whether video see-through or optical see-through— enable users to maintain awareness of their real-world surroundings and move freely, extending potential usage from controlled private settings to spontaneous public scenarios.
-This shift raises pressing questions about how ubiquitous MRHMD adoption could transform everyday life in public spaces in the near future.
+Major technology companies such as Apple and Meta are rapidly advancing see-through \emph{Mixed Reality Head-Mounted Display} (MRHMD) technology: Apple's Vision Pro \cite{apple2023visionpro} offers video see-through mixed reality in a headset form factor, while Meta's Orion \cite{meta2024orion} boasts optical see-through capabilities in an eyeglasses‑style form factor.
+Meta CEO Mark Zuckerberg has even predicted that \emph{``smart glasses will replace phones by 2030''} \cite{birch2024smartglasses}.
+Some scholars forecast that augmented reality could become virtually indistinguishable from physical reality in certain contexts~\cite{Nijholt2023Everpresent,rauschnabel2021}, underscoring the importance of understanding user experiences and social dynamics surrounding these emerging devices.
+As Itoh et al.~\cite{Itoh2021Indistinguishable} demonstrate, passthrough technologies---whether video see-through or optical see-through---enable users to maintain awareness of their real-world surroundings while moving freely, extending potential usage from controlled private settings to spontaneous public scenarios.
+This shift raises pressing questions about how ubiquitous MRHMD adoption could transform everyday public life in the near future.